ploomber/doc/examples/fastapi/chat-with-github-api/README.md

-# Chat with Github repo API - Instructions incomplete
+# Chat with Github - FastAPI + Solara

 ## Running the app